-UM Student Psychologists
+6.2.5 UM Student Psychologists

 The SSC houses the UM Student Psychologists team, where students can go for all kinds of services to improve their mental health.
-They offer a morning consultation hour once a week for a 10-minute conversation for acute help questions.
-Students can participate in lectures, workshops or training on resilience, time management, stress management, self-confidence, fear of failure, procrastination, grieving, assertiveness and related topics.

-Students can also contact them for an individual appointment of 30 minutes about the psychological problems they experience.
+They offer online Quick Psychological Referrals (QPR).
+A QPR is a ten-minute online meeting in which students can briefly describe their current situation and ask their most relevant questions.
+The UM Psychologists will refer the student to the right care within or outside UM.
+Furthermore, students can participate in lectures, workshops or training on resilience, time management, stress management, self-confidence, fear of failure, procrastination, grieving, assertiveness and related topics.
+After a QPR, students can also contact them for an individual appointment of 30 minutes about the psychological problems they experience.
 The psychologist then tries to discover with the student how they could effectively tackle their problems.
-The student may then come back 4 more times for further supervision interviews.
+The student may then come back four more times for further supervision interviews.
 However, if help of a more structural nature is required, the student psychologist will refer the student to external regular mental health care services via the general practitioner.